 What makes something gezellig?

-A search on how the word is used reveals that, like many similar abstract concepts, gezellig is really in the eye of the beholder.
-Therefore, what qualifies as gezellig depends from person to person, and things are not equally gezellig for everyone.
+A search on how the word is used reveals that, like many similar abstract concepts, gezellig is really in the eye of the beholder. 💎 Therefore, what qualifies as gezellig depends from person to person as things are not equally gezellig for everyone.

-It gets even more complicated because gezellig is used to describe different things, from events to places and to people.
+It gets even more complicated because gezellig is used to describe different things: events, actions, places, and people.
 Does this remind you of another Dutch word used pretty much everywhere?
 Ah yes, lekker man!
-I think that lekker and gezellig are comparable in the way they are used to describe pretty much every feel-good cool thing in the Netherlands.
+Lekker and gezellig are comparable in the way since they’re both used to describe almost every feel-good cool thing in the Netherlands.

-Is everything that is lekker also gezellig?
-We do not know, and scientists have been trying to find out for years the answer to this very important cultural question (you can also let us know what you think in the comments.)
+But is everything that is lekker also gezellig? 🤔 We do not know, and scientists have been trying to figure out the answer to this very important cultural question for years — but feel free to weigh in on the matter in the comments. ⌨

-We can perhaps agree that some things are completely gezellig, no matter your preferences.
-Let’s think of a few different scenarios that are 100% gezellig.
+What we can perhaps agree on is that some things are completely gezellig, no matter your preferences, such as the following 100% gezellig scenarios:

-- Arriving home after a long day at work as you are getting greeted by your cat. (super gezellig)
+- Arriving home after a long day at work and getting greeted by your cat. (super gezellig 🐈)

 - Discovering you have been exempt from paying taxes in the Netherlands forever through the grace of the King himself (wholesome gezellig and a lekker story to tell to your friends)

-As you can see, gezellig can be used in many different ways, but it can be summed up as including the following elements: a state of cosiness, that is shared with other people in a spirit of togetherness, and belonging to something.
-Actions can be gezellig too, it all depends on the context and the way the word is used.
+As you can see, gezellig can be used in different ways as long as it includes the following elements: a state of cosiness, that is shared with other people in a spirit of togetherness and belonging to something. 📃

 Gezellig can also be used ironically or sarcastically, such as when you say something like ‘having my train delayed all the time to work is gezellig’, or saying ‘gezellig hoor’ when you need to hear your conservative aunts defending Zwarte Piet.

-Now that we have an understanding somewhat of gezellig, it’s time to learn about the evil twin of the word.
+Now that we have an understanding of gezellig, it’s time to learn about its evil twin: enter ongezellig. 😈

-- having to meet that one acquaintance of yours that always talks about themselves and never asks you anything
+- Having to meet that one acquaintance of yours who always talks about themselves and never asks you anything.

-As such, if you are ever anywhere, and a Dutchie uses the word ongezellig, it is probably an indication to get the hell out of there.
+As such, if you are ever anywhere and a Dutchie uses the word ongezellig to describe the situation, that it is probably a sign to run for your life. 🏃♂️

 What are your most gezellig experiences in the Netherlands?
-Let us know in the comments.
+Let us know in the comments below!